About 3D Printing

 How long does it take?

 Depending on the size and construction of an object it can take anywhere from 1 hr to several days to print.
-Due to high demand we will assess prints longer than 8 hrs on a case-by-case basis.
-Note that priority will be given to print requests for academic purposes.
+Due to high demand we will assess prints longer than 24hrs on a case-by-case basis.
+Note that priority will be given to print requests for academic purposes, you can indicate this by filling in the course and department fields of the print request form.

 Once your object is finished you will receive an email to pick it up at John L. Haar library at the Borrower Services desk.
 You will be able to place another print request once you have picked your object up, this is necessary to ensure broad access to the service and ensure timely printing.
 We will keep your object for 30 days.